Karen LaMonte: Background

 LaMonte was born and grew up in Manhattan, New York.
 In 1990, after she graduated from the Rhode Island School of Design (RISD) with a Bachelor in Fine Arts with honors, LaMonte was awarded a fellowship at the Creative Glass Center of America, in Millville, New Jersey.
 Following that, she moved to Brooklyn, New York, and worked at UrbanGlass, a not-for-profit public access glass studio.
 During this period, she pursued artwork in blown and cast glass, pieces of which were exhibited at fine art galleries.

 In 1999, LaMonte won a Fulbright scholarship to study at the Academy of Arts, Architecture and Design in Prague, where, in 2000, she created her first major work, Vestige.
 She soon gained critical acclaim; among the accolades she received were The Louis Comfort Tiffany Foundation Biennial Award in 2001 and the UrbanGlass Award for New Talent in Glass in 2002.
 In 2006, the Japan-United States Friendship Commission awarded her a seven-month fellowship to study in Kyoto, Japan; this trip inspired her Floating World series of works.

-In 2009, LaMonte began a collaboration with the Kholer Artist Center at the Corning Museum of Glass where she was named to the museum's Joint Artist-In-Residence Program.
+In 2009, LaMonte began a collaboration with the Kohler Artist Center at the Corning Museum of Glass where she was named to the museum's Joint Artist-In-Residence Program.
 In 2017, the Corning Museum and Corning Inc. appointed her the Specialty Glass Artist-In-Residence at Corning's scientific research laboratory.
 Several of her works are part of the Corning Museum's permanent collection.

 In 2015, LaMonte received the Masters of the Medium award from the James Renwick Alliance.
 Her works have been exhibited at museums including the Czech Museum of Fine Art in Prague, the Chrysler Museum of Art in Norfolk, Virginia, and the Museum of Glass in Tacoma, Washington.
 Her works are also included in the permanent collections of The Smithsonian Museum of American Art, Renwick Gallery, Washington DC, The Fine Arts Museums of San Francisco, M. H. de Young Memorial Museum, the Musée des Arts décoratifs, Paris, France, and The National Gallery of Australia, Canberra.

 LaMonte lives and works in Prague, Czech Republic, with Steve Polaner, her husband and studio manager.